JasonLandis/JasonLandis/README.md

 #### 1. Rubik's Cube designer

 This will be a website where people can create their own rubik's cube designs with ease.
 I have made a few of my own multiple solution Rubik's Cube designs.
-My profile picture is one I made called the circuit cube with 3 distinct solutions.
+My profile picture is a pixel-art depiction of one I made called the circuit cube with 3 distinct solutions.

 #### 2. Discord music bot for youtube